-The Han Cluster has a rich and fascinating history, including the discovery of the planet Edenic, the unlocking of the Nex, and the evolution of Ghosted Machines.
-Read on for a hyperlinked history that references entries from the Nex Glossary, or download the free PDF below!
+The Han Cluster has a rich and fascinating history, including the discovery of the planet Edenic, the unlocking of the Nex and the evolution of Linked Machines.

 Earth in the 24th Century

-Back in the year 2317, Earth was an increasingly difficult place to live.
+Three hundred years ago, in the year 2308, Earth was an increasingly difficult place to live.
 Rife with overcrowding and the increasing problems inherent to a society addicted to consumption, Earth’s central government, the United Earth Republic (UER) struggled to accommodate the demands of its citizens.

 Despite great technological advances, including the invention of the crystum hyperdrive engine by a mysterious genius named Karl Han, the planet itself reached a tipping point where the future sustainability of its population was in serious question.